shumwaymark/sentinelcam/README.rst

   │
   └──  # additional directories for each date

-It is important to note that the capture rate for frames of video can vary significantly from the rate of capture for the tracking data.
-To correlate tracking data back to a captured image, it is necessary to bind these together by estimating an elapsed time from the start of the event for each data source.
+It is important to note that the collection of image data occurs independently from the tracking data.
+Some variation in the rate of capture can be expected.
+Differences from a perspective in real time are not expected to be signficant.
+To correlate tracking data back to a captured image, it is helpful to bind these together by estimating an elapsed time from the start of the event for each data source.

 Research and development roadmap
 ================================